Roaming Charges in the EU: Rules and Fair Use Policy

 - use of data roaming

 will not come at an extra cost when travelling within the 28 countries of the European Union, as well as in Iceland, Norway and Liechtenstein (thanks to an agreement with the European Economic Area).

 Make sure to check data roaming charges when travelling to other non-EU European countries, as here you could end up paying a lot more than where the Roam like a home rule applies.
 This is namely in the cases of Andorra, Albania, Belarus, Bosnia and Herzegovina, Kosovo, Macedonia, Moldova, Monaco, Montenegro, San Marino, Serbia, Switzerland, Turkey, Ukraine and the Vatican City.

 What happens is that your provider will treat your consumption within the EU as part of your domestic phone deal, and will charge you at the normal rate agreed to in your contract.
 Any mobile phone plan signed within the EU, including data roaming, is thus automatically a “Roam like at home” plan.
 So, if you sign up for a phone plan in France, you won’t have to worry about paying any extra fees during your next holiday in Italy or your next trip back home to the UK for instance.

 How about Brexit?As of 2018, the “Roam like at home” policy still applies as per normal to the UK.
-This might well change once the UK officially leaves the European Union in 2019, we will have to see what happens thereafter, whether an agreement on preferential rates is maintained, or is fees will increase significantly.
+This might well change once the UK officially leaves the European Union in 2020, we will have to see what happens thereafter, whether an agreement on preferential rates is maintained, or is fees will increase significantly More general info about life in post-brexit France in this other article.

 Roaming in Europe and Fair Use Policy